costagabbie/wireflaskadmin/README.md

 ```
 -Save it on `/etc/systemd/system/wgflaskd.service`
 Note that you need to adjust the path to your needs both on **WorkingDirectory** and **ExecStart**
-### Creating a systemd unit to automatically start the daemon
+### Creating a systemd unit to automatically start the webapp
 ```
     [Unit]
     Description=WireFlaskAdmin WebApp